 Anyway, back to the man of the day.
 BAS’s pseudonymous J. Money challenges us:

 “What Dr. King was able to do really makes you wonder about your own legacy, doesn’t it?
 What we will all leave behind in terms of making a positive impact on society?
 Do we want to be known for being awesome at our money or being awesome at something much farther reaching?”

-How will I use any money I have for the benefit of other people, and to make the world a more just and beautiful place?
+This day dedicated to Dr. King’s memory gives me an opportunity to ask myself: How will I spend my time and my money for the benefit of other people, and to make the world a more just and beautiful place?

 How will you?